-Once you are working on the windows, try and place your edited references on top most layer.
+Once you are working on the windows, try to place your edited references on the topmost layer.
 These can be used and reused as you populate your painting.

-When you're done with adding of details, zoom out and take a look at your painting.
-What you are after for the "Harmony" of the image.
+When you're done with adding details, zoom out and take a look at your painting.
+What you are after is the "harmony" of the image.
 Nothing should stand out that would catch too much attention, yet the details should give it more character.

-This last 5% of the painting sometimes will make or break your work, it is often the hardest part.
-Take your time and spend as much as you could in adding the subtleties in your image.
-Sometimes the smallest thing, like a speck of highlight can make a huge difference.
+This last 5% of the painting sometimes will make or break your work, and it is often the hardest part.
+Take your time, and spend as much as you can in adding the subtleties to your image.
+Sometimes the smallest thing, like a speck of highlight, can make a huge difference.

-Let's start the ball rolling with adding some tiny but pointed rocks on top of the lava flow somewhere bottom screen left.
+Let's start the ball rolling by adding some tiny pointed rocks on top of the lava flow somewhere at the bottom left.

 While not necessary, you need to add this to point the flow of your viewer's eye back to the center of the image.